COVID-19: travel health notice for all travellers

 Terrorism

-There is a threat of terrorism, particularly in the northern and northeastern area of the country; however, attacks have been conducted elsewhere, including in Abuja.
-Numerous attacks on individuals, groups and security forces, occurred since 2018.
+There is a threat of terrorism throughout Nigeria, particularly in the Middle Belt, the northern and the northeastern areas of the country.
+Numerous attacks on individuals, groups and security forces have been conducted across the country, including in Abuja.
 Further attacks are likely.

 Targets could include: